imarc/mill4-wp-starter-theme/README.md

 ## Custom Taxonomies

 To register a custom taxonomy in your theme, create a new class for your custom taxonomy in the `app/Taxonomies` directory.
-Your class should extend the `Taxonomy` class provided by the theme and use the `RegistersTaxonomy` attribute.
+Your class should extend the `Taxonomy` class provided by Millyard and use the `RegistersTaxonomy` attribute.
 For example:

 ```php
 <?php